 $385.05 Million in Sales Expected for Century Communities (CCS) This Quarter

-Equities research analysts expect Century Communities (NYSE:CCS) to report sales of $385.05 million for the current fiscal quarter, according to Zacks.
-Four analysts have provided estimates for Century Communities’ earnings, with the highest sales estimate coming in at $404.68 million and the lowest estimate coming in at $366.20 million.
-Century Communities posted sales of $228.32 million in the same quarter last year, which suggests a positive year-over-year growth rate of 68.6%.
-The business is expected to announce its next earnings results on Thursday, May 3rd.
+Wall Street brokerages expect that Century Communities (NYSE:CCS) will report sales of $385.05 million for the current fiscal quarter, according to Zacks Investment Research.
+Four analysts have provided estimates for Century Communities’ earnings, with the lowest sales estimate coming in at $366.20 million and the highest estimate coming in at $404.68 million.
+Century Communities reported sales of $228.32 million in the same quarter last year, which indicates a positive year over year growth rate of 68.6%.
+The firm is expected to announce its next quarterly earnings results on Thursday, May 3rd.

-According to Zacks, analysts expect that Century Communities will report full year sales of $385.05 million for the current year, with estimates ranging from $1.84 billion to $1.89 billion.
-For the next financial year, analysts expect that the company will post sales of $2.15 billion per share, with estimates ranging from $2.09 billion to $2.26 billion.
-Zacks Investment Research’s sales averages are an average based on a survey of research firms that cover Century Communities.
+On average, analysts expect that Century Communities will report full year sales of $385.05 million for the current year, with estimates ranging from $1.84 billion to $1.89 billion.
+For the next fiscal year, analysts anticipate that the firm will post sales of $2.15 billion per share, with estimates ranging from $2.09 billion to $2.26 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of analysts that that provide coverage for Century Communities.

-Century Communities (NYSE:CCS) last issued its earnings results on Tuesday, February 13th.
-The construction company reported $1.01 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.61 by $0.40.
-Century Communities had a return on equity of 11.79% and a net margin of 3.55%.
-The firm had revenue of $518.79 million during the quarter, compared to the consensus estimate of $507.29 million.
+Century Communities (NYSE:CCS) last released its quarterly earnings results on Tuesday, February 13th.
+The construction company reported $1.01 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.61 by $0.40.
+Century Communities had a net margin of 3.55% and a return on equity of 11.79%.
+The firm had revenue of $518.79 million for the quarter, compared to analysts’ expectations of $507.29 million.

-A number of equities analysts have issued reports on CCS shares.
-Zacks Investment Research cut Century Communities from a “strong-buy” rating to a “hold” rating in a report on Wednesday, February 28th.
-ValuEngine upgraded Century Communities from a “buy” rating to a “strong-buy” rating in a report on Saturday, February 17th.
-JPMorgan Chase & Co. increased their price target on Century Communities from $34.00 to $37.50 and gave the company an “overweight” rating in a research report on Thursday, February 15th.
-Deutsche Bank increased their price target on Century Communities from $33.00 to $40.00 and gave the company a “buy” rating in a research report on Thursday, February 15th.
-Finally, Wedbush reaffirmed an “outperform” rating and set a $42.00 target price on shares of Century Communities in a research report on Wednesday, February 14th.
-Two investment analysts have rated the stock with a hold rating, six have given a buy rating and one has issued a strong buy rating to the stock.
-The company has an average rating of “Buy” and a consensus price target of $36.64.
+CCS has been the topic of a number of research analyst reports.
+Wedbush reissued an “outperform” rating and issued a $42.00 price target on shares of Century Communities in a research note on Wednesday, February 14th.
+JPMorgan Chase & Co. lifted their price target on shares of Century Communities from $34.00 to $37.50 and gave the company an “overweight” rating in a research note on Thursday, February 15th.
+Zacks Investment Research raised shares of Century Communities from a “sell” rating to a “hold” rating in a research note on Tuesday, November 21st.
+Deutsche Bank lifted their price target on shares of Century Communities from $33.00 to $40.00 and gave the company a “buy” rating in a research note on Thursday, February 15th.
+Finally, B. Riley reissued a “buy” rating and issued a $41.00 price target on shares of Century Communities in a research note on Wednesday, January 3rd.
+Two research analysts have rated the stock with a hold rating, six have given a buy rating and one has given a strong buy rating to the company’s stock.
+The stock has a consensus rating of “Buy” and an average price target of $36.64.

-Several institutional investors and hedge funds have recently bought and sold shares of CCS.
-SG Americas Securities LLC bought a new stake in shares of Century Communities during the third quarter valued at approximately $120,000.
-First Mercantile Trust Co. bought a new position in shares of Century Communities during the fourth quarter valued at $145,000.
-Fox Run Management L.L.C. bought a new position in shares of Century Communities during the fourth quarter valued at $202,000.
-Teacher Retirement System of Texas purchased a new stake in Century Communities during the fourth quarter valued at $202,000.
-Finally, Campbell Newman Asset Management Inc. purchased a new stake in Century Communities during the fourth quarter valued at $222,000.
-79.01% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in the business.
+California State Teachers Retirement System boosted its stake in Century Communities by 2.3% during the 2nd quarter.
+California State Teachers Retirement System now owns 30,670 shares of the construction company’s stock worth $761,000 after purchasing an additional 700 shares during the last quarter.
+Voya Investment Management LLC boosted its stake in Century Communities by 12.2% during the 2nd quarter.
+Voya Investment Management LLC now owns 11,407 shares of the construction company’s stock worth $283,000 after purchasing an additional 1,236 shares during the last quarter.
+The Manufacturers Life Insurance Company boosted its stake in Century Communities by 11.1% during the 2nd quarter.
+The Manufacturers Life Insurance Company now owns 13,874 shares of the construction company’s stock worth $344,000 after purchasing an additional 1,382 shares during the last quarter.
+Rhumbline Advisers boosted its stake in Century Communities by 9.1% during the 3rd quarter.
+Rhumbline Advisers now owns 21,775 shares of the construction company’s stock worth $538,000 after purchasing an additional 1,814 shares during the last quarter.
+Finally, Signia Capital Management LLC boosted its stake in Century Communities by 1.9% during the 3rd quarter.
+Signia Capital Management LLC now owns 101,462 shares of the construction company’s stock worth $2,506,000 after purchasing an additional 1,886 shares during the last quarter.
+79.01% of the stock is currently owned by institutional investors.

-ILLEGAL ACTIVITY WARNING: “$385.05 Million in Sales Expected for Century Communities (CCS) This Quarter” was first posted by Macon Daily and is the sole property of of Macon Daily.
-If you are viewing this piece on another website, it was illegally copied and reposted in violation of US and international copyright & trademark legislation.
-The correct version of this piece can be accessed at https://macondaily.com/2018/03/30/385-05-million-in-sales-expected-for-century-communities-ccs-this-quarter.html.
+TRADEMARK VIOLATION NOTICE: This story was originally published by Macon Daily and is owned by of Macon Daily.
+If you are viewing this story on another website, it was illegally copied and republished in violation of United States & international trademark & copyright law.
+The original version of this story can be viewed at https://macondaily.com/2018/04/01/385-05-million-in-sales-expected-for-century-communities-ccs-this-quarter-updated-updated.html.

 Century Communities Company Profile